 Festival organizer Stephan Klovan became her manager, and within a month or so had her singing the national anthem and performing at any venue he could book her in, including the 1988 World Figure Skating Championships with Leslie Howe, one half of the pop duo One 2 One.

 Klovan and Howe both contributed greatly to her early career.
-While recording in Distortion Studios (Howe's home studio), Klovan arranged her a slot auditioning for "Star Search" when she was 17.
-But after performing The Osmonds' "One Bad Apple," she failed to make the cut.
-They continued working with her, molding a series of demos recorded between September and December of 1990 into a package of short, pallatable pop dance tunes, while she helped make ends meet working in a cover band called New York Fries.
-A trip to France followed, where they shot the self financed video for her first single, "Walk Away."
+While recording in Distortion Studios (Howe’s home studio), Klovan arranged a slot auditioning for “Star Search” when she was 17.
+But after performing The Osmonds’ “One Bad Apple,” she failed to make the cut.
+They continued working with her, moulding a series of demos recorded between September and December of 1990 into a package of short, palatable pop dance tunes, while she helped make ends meet working in a cover band called New York Fries.
+A trip to France followed, where they shot the self-financed video for her first single, “Walk Away.”

 Still attending college, she returned to the studios and released NOW IS THE TIME that October.
 Like its predecessor, the record was available only in Canada.
 The lead single was “An Emotion Away,” with a video shot in Rome.
 The song and the video both made their way up the charts, but sales stalled soon after.
 Howe returned as producer, but despite the moderate success of the artist, he still hadn’t made his initial investment back.